Best of Bhutan Journey with Punakha Festival 5 Days 2020

 Punakha Tshechu Festival:

-The main feature of Tshechu Festival Tour is to experience the spectacular Tshechu ‘festival’ celebrated at the grounds of the towering Dzong.
+The main feature of Tshechu Festival Tour is to experience the spectacular Tshechu festival’ celebrated at the grounds of the towering Dzong.
 It’s said that Guru Rinpoche, a saint, brought Buddhism to Bhutan and the tshechu ‘festival’ is to honor Guru Rinpoche.
-The festival consists of typical masked dances which are very colorful and interesting with the events and enactments being different each day.
+The festival consists of typical masked dances that are very colorful and interesting with the events and enactments being different each day.
 Locals gather in the spirit of festivity, celebration and with deep faith to witness the festival.